pyreking/cse291y/ad_trait_fuzzer/AST_README.md

 ### AllEvaluators

-Bundles both backends for the same expression:
+has both backends for the same expression:

 ```rust
 struct AllEvaluators<Tag> {